Niels-NTG/gdmc_http_interface/README.md

       - [macOS](https://discussions.apple.com/thread/252960079)
       - [Ubuntu and Ubuntu-based Linux distros](https://itsfoss.com/run-jar-file-ubuntu-linux/)
 4. Download this mod's jar file from [here](https://github.com/Niels-NTG/gdmc_http_interface/releases/latest) and move it in the mod folder:
-   - On Windows: `%APPDATA%/.minecraft/mods`.
+   - On Windows: `%APPDATA%/.minecraft/mods`
-   - On macOS: `~/Library/Application\ Support/Minecraft/mods`.
+   - On macOS: `~/Library/Application\ Support/Minecraft/mods`
    - On Linux desktop: `~/.minecraft/mods`
-5. Get the [Fabric Api Mod](https://modrinth.com/mod/fabric-api).
+5. Get the [Fabric API Mod](https://modrinth.com/mod/fabric-api).
 Download the version that matches your Minecraft installation move it in the mod folder.
 6. Open the Minecraft launcher, go to the "Installations" tab and click "Play" on the Fabric installation in the list.

 ### NeoForge